-B. Project review procedure.
-Each Second Unit Accessory Dwelling Unit Permit application shall be analyzed by the Agency to ensure that the application is consistent with the purpose and intent of this Chapter, and the findings specified for new or existing second unitaccessory dwelling units.
-If a discretionary permit related to the second unitaccessory dwelling unit development is required, findings of consistency with the Countywide Plan and applicable community plan shall be made as part of the approval of the discretionary permit.
-Once a decision has been rendered on an second unitaccessory dwelling unit application, notice of that decision shall be referred to any special districts or County agencies that provide services to the subject property.

-C. Action on Second UnitAccessory Dwelling Unit Permit.
-The Director shall act upon the Second UnitAccessory Dwelling Unit Permit after any discretionary permits related to the development have been issued and any appeals related to those discretionary permits have been acted upon.
+- B. Project review procedure.
+Each Accessory Dwelling Unit Permit application shall be analyzed by the Agency to ensure that the application is consistent with the purpose and intent of this Chapter, and the findings specified for accessory dwelling units.
+If a discretionary permit related to the accessory dwelling unit development is required, findings of consistency with the Countywide Plan and applicable community plan shall be made as part of the approval of the discretionary permit.
+Once a decision has been rendered on an accessory dwelling unit application, notice of that decision shall be referred to any special districts or County agencies that provide services to the subject property. - C. Action on Accessory Dwelling Unit Permit.
+The Director shall act upon the Accessory Dwelling Unit Permit after any discretionary permits related to the development have been issued and any appeals related to those discretionary permits have been acted upon.